-The Issuer will furnish the Underwriters with a complete transcript of proceedings incident to the authorization and issuance of the Certificates, including the unqualified approving legal opinion of the Attorney General of the State to the effect that the Initial Certificate is a valid and legally binding obligation of the Issuer, and based upon examination of such transcript of proceedings, the approval of certain legal matters by Bond Counsel, to the effect that the Certificates, issued in compliance with the provisions of the Ordinance, are valid and legally binding obligations of the Issuer and that the interest on the Certificates is exempt from federal income taxation under existing statutes, published rulings, regulations, and court decisions, subject to the qualifications set forth herein under "TAX MATTERS", including the alternative minimum tax on certain corporations.".
-Though it represents the Financial Advisor and the Underwriters from time to time in matters unrelated to the issuance of the Certificates, Bond Counsel was engaged by, and only represents, the City in connection with the issuance of the Certificates.
-In its capacity as Bond Counsel, McCall, Parkhurst & Horton L.L.P., Dallas, Texas has reviewed (except for numerical, statistical, or technical data) the information under the captions and subcaptions "THE CERTIFICATES" (except for the subcaptions "Sources and Uses of Funds", "DTC Notices", "Payment Record", "Default and Remedies" and the last two sentences under "Tax Rate Limitations", as to which no opinion is expressed), "REGISTRATION, TRANSFER AND EXCHANGE", "TAX MATTERS", "OTHER PERTINENT INFORMATION - Legal Investments and Eligibility to Secure Public Funds in Texas" "OTHER PERTINENT INFORMATION - Registration and Qualification of Certificates for Sale", "OTHER PERTINENT INFORMATION - Legal Opinions and No-Litigation Certificate" (except for the last sentence of the first paragraph thereof, as to which no opinion is expressed), and "CONTINUING DISCLOSURE OF INFORMATION" (except for the information under the subcaption "Compliance with Prior Agreements", as to which no opinion is expressed) and, in the opinion of Bond Counsel, such information in all material respects accurately and fairly reflects the provisions of the Certificates and the Ordinance and the discussion of applicable law contained in such captions or subcaptions.
-The customary closing papers, including a certificate to the effect that no litigation of any nature has been filed or is then pending to restrain the issuance and delivery of the Certificates or which would affect the provision made for their payment or security, or in any manner questioning the validity of the Certificates will also be furnished.
-The City expects to pay the legal fees of Bond Counsel for services rendered in connection with the issuance of the Certificates from proceeds of the Certificates.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Orrick, Herrington & Sutcliff LLP, Austin, Texas, whose fees are contingent on the sale and delivery of the Certificates.
+The Issuer will furnish the Underwriter with a complete transcript of proceedings incident to the authorization and issuance of the Notes, including the unqualified approving legal opinion of the Attorney General of the State to the effect that the Initial Note is a valid and legally binding obligation of the Issuer, and based upon examination of such transcript of proceedings, the approval of certain legal matters by Bond Counsel, to the effect that the Notes, issued in compliance with the provisions of the Ordinance, are valid and legally binding obligations of the Issuer and that the interest on the Notes is exempt from federal income taxation under existing statutes, published rulings, regulations, and court decisions, subject to the qualifications set forth herein under "TAX MATTERS", including the alternative minimum tax on certain corporations.
+Though it represents the Financial Advisor and the Underwriter from time to time in matters unrelated to the issuance of the Notes, Bond Counsel was engaged by, and only represents, the City in connection with the issuance of the Notes.
+In its capacity as Bond Counsel, McCall, Parkhurst & Horton L.L.P., Dallas, Texas has reviewed (except for numerical, statistical, or technical data) the information under the captions and subcaptions "THE NOTES" (except for the subcaptions "Sources and Uses of Funds", "Payment Record", "Default and Remedies" and the last two sentences under "Tax Rate Limitations", as to which no opinion is expressed), "REGISTRATION, TRANSFER AND EXCHANGE", "TAX MATTERS", "OTHER PERTINENT INFORMATION - Legal Investments and Eligibility to Secure Public Funds in Texas", "OTHER PERTINENT INFORMATION - Registration and Qualification of Notes for Sale", "OTHER PERTINENT INFORMATION - Legal Opinions and No-Litigation Certificate" (except for the last sentence of the first paragraph thereof, as to which no opinion is expressed), and "CONTINUING DISCLOSURE OF INFORMATION" (except for the information under the subcaptions "Availability of Information from MSRB" and "Compliance with Prior Agreements", as to which no opinion is expressed) and, in the opinion of Bond Counsel, such information in all material respects accurately and fairly reflects the provisions of the Notes and the Ordinance and the discussion of applicable law contained in such captions or subcaptions.
+The customary closing papers, including a certificate to the effect that no litigation of any nature has been filed or is then pending to restrain the issuance and delivery of the Notes or which would affect the provision made for their payment or security, or in any manner questioning the validity of the Notes will also be furnished.
+The City expects to pay the legal fees of Bond Counsel for services rendered in connection with the issuance of the Notes from proceeds of the Notes.
+Certain legal matters will be passed upon for the Underwriter by its counsel, Jackson Walker LLP, San Antonio, Texas, whose fees are contingent on the sale and delivery of the Notes.

-The various legal opinions to be delivered concurrently with the delivery of the Certificates express the professional judgment of the attorneys rendering the opinions as to the legal issues explicitly addressed therein.
+The various legal opinions to be delivered concurrently with the delivery of the Notes express the professional judgment of the attorneys rendering the opinions as to the legal issues explicitly addressed therein.
 In rendering a legal opinion, the attorney does not become an insurer or guarantor of the expression of professional judgment, of the transaction opined upon, or of the future performance of the parties to the transaction.
 Nor does the rendering of an opinion guarantee the outcome of any legal dispute that may arise from the transaction.